CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

 * `nr_count`:(string) Count value for the loop, this can be a static value defined as a constant at design time or can be a dynamic value defined as an expression that will evaluate to an integer value at execution time.
 Dynamic values for count must be specified as a template.
 For example, if a loop must run for a count which matches the length of a workflow input called StringArray, then the count must be specified using a template '{{ len .global.workflow.input.StringArray }}'.
 The count must be less than or equal to 100.
 If count is given as a dynamic value, and during execution time if count evaluates to be a value greater than 100, then the loop task will fail.
 * `loop_start_task`:(string) Start task where the list of tasks will be executed multiple times based on the count or condition value.
 * `number_of_batches`:(int) When tasks are run in parallel and the count is large, the actual number of task run in parallel can be controlled by this property.
 If count is 100 and numberOfBatches is 5 then 20 tasks are run in parallel 5 times.
 Parallel batch size must be less than the count.
 In cases where count is dynamic and depends on input given during workflow execution, if that count is less than batch then empty batches might get created which do not have any tasks under them.
+* `on_failure`:(string) This specifies the name of the next task to run if all iterations of the loop task do not succeed.
+The unique name given to the task instance within the workflow must be provided here.
+In a graph model, denotes an edge to another Task Node.
 * `on_success`:(string) This specifies the name of the next task to run if all iterations of the loop task succeeds.
 The unique name given to the task instance within the workflow must be provided here.
 In a graph model, denotes an edge to another Task Node.
 * `parallel`:(bool) This field is deprecated.
 Always set to true for parallel loop.